arrowtype/fonttools-intro/README.md

 ttx examples/Recursive_VF_1.053.ttf # makes XML file examples/Recursive_VF_1.053.ttx
 ```

 However, often, you only want to look at a single table of a font such as the `name` table.
-You also usually don’t need to save a new ttx file, but just want to check values.
+You also usually don’t need to save a new TTX file, but just want to check values.
 So, my favorite recipe is this:

 ```bash
 ttx -t name -o- examples/Recursive_VF_1.053.ttf # just shows the name table